ZSR3004/cell2/README.md

 This folder holds any videos the user might have created.
 Users can either created videos of the optical flow or the trajectory.
 They're in an `.mp4` format, so you should be able to play it from really any device.

 This name scheme is a little more complicated than the other files.
-Again, we have the file's orginal name tagged with something.
+Again, we have the file's original name tagged with something.
 Either this is '_vfi' which stands for "video flow" (the i being an integer to avoid overwriting videos) or it's '_vti' which stands for "video trajectory" (i being used for the same reason).

 ### meta.json

-This file holds metadata about the orginal Tiff stack.
+This file holds metadata about the original Tiff stack.
 In particular, `meta.json` has the following structure when loaded into Python.

 ```python
 {